jaxry/bubblechan/README.md

 4. Run `npm start`.
 The server is up and you can now connect to it on port 3000.

 ## How To Use
-Visit http://localhost:3000/board/`board_letter` to load a catalog for the specified 4chan board.
+Visit [http://localhost:3000/](http://localhost:3000/) to connect to the web server.
-(For instance, http://localhost:3000/board/g/ loads the Technology board.)

 ### What Am I Seeing?
 #### Legend